-1. Routine viral load suppression tests from people on antiretroviral treatment collected through clinical or laboratory registers or case surveillance For the numerator.
-Countries should report the actual or estimated number of people nationally who have suppressed viral loads during the reporting period (see On reporting the actual or estimated number of people nationally who have a suppressed viral load from clinical and programme data for more information).
+1. Routine viral load suppression tests from people on antiretroviral treatment collected through clinical or laboratory registers or case surveillance

+For the numerator.
+Countries should report the actual or estimated number of people nationally who have suppressed viral loads during the reporting period (see the section below titled "Reporting the actual or estimated number of people nationally who have a suppressed viral load" for more information).

-Viral load testing should be routine rather than episodic: for example, a person's results should not be included if testing was done prior to treatment initiation or when treatment failure was suspected.
+Viral load testing data should be routine rather than episodic.
+For example, a person's results should not be included if testing was done prior to treatment initiation or when treatment failure was suspected.